dcunited001/dcunited001.github.io/_posts/2016-06-15-divergents-and-directional-antennae.md

 physics.
 That's one big difference between watching a TED Talk on fusion and actually taking a class on Plasma Physics.

-- reminder that i'm working through this problem in my head
-  - i realize a lot of it is wrong, but a lot of it is straightforward to me, if only at a high level.
-  - and the point is, i seem to be good at quickly absorbing this stuff and applying these concepts at a high-level to reason about problems, which before were completely out of my comprehention.

 ### Radiation of Electromagnetic Energy

 I started thinking about directional antennae and reason about what